csiro-robotics/SpectralGV/README.md

 ## Acknowledgement
 Functions from 3rd party have been acknowledged at the respective function definitions or readme files.

-This project was mainly inspired by the following: [SpectralMatching](https://ieeexplore.ieee.org/document/1544893) and [PointDSC](https://github.com/XuyangBai/PointDSC).
+*SpectralGV* was mainly inspired by [SpectralMatching](https://ieeexplore.ieee.org/document/1544893) and [PointDSC](https://github.com/XuyangBai/PointDSC).
+The evaluation scripts used in this project are adapted from [EgoNN](https://github.com/jac99/Egonn).

 ## Contact
 For questions/feedback,